pjreddie/darknet/README.md

   * Atleast for the few initial iterations, observe the log output, and ensure all images are found and being used.
 After convergence, detection can be performed using standard steps.

+#How to file issues#
+If there is a need to report an issue with the darknet-cpp port, use the link - https://github.com/prabindh/darknet/issues.

+Information required for filing an issue:

+  * Output of `git log --format="%H" -n 1`

+  * Options enabled in Makefile (GPU,CUDNN)

+  * If using Arapaho C++ wrapper, what options were used to build

+  * Platform being used (OS version, GPU type, CUDA version, and OpenCV version)

 #Darknet#
 Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.